Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

 # Background:

-This walkthrough is for the Introduction to Linux Forensics Skills Assessment.
+This walkthrough is for the HackTheBox's Introduction to Linux Forensics Skills Assessment.

 - This CTF involves a compromised PostgreSQL Database.